Voovs/.config/notes/utility_notes.md

 Windows can roughly be thought of as browser windows.
 You can change tabs and sites all you want, though the browser window doesn't move.
 Vim windows are a set space providing a viewport into a buffer.
-Much like switching browser tabs, vim windows aren't tied to any one specific buffer
+Much like switching browser tabs, Vim windows aren't tied to any one specific buffer
     <C-W> s || <C-W> <C-S>
 Splits current window horizontally
     :[N]new $PATH  :[N]sp[lit] $PATH